The Hero of Fort Sumter – Patrolman Peter Hart

 Background:

 Fort Sumter is located off the coast of South Carolina in Charleston Harbor.
 Built in 1829, it served as a garrison (a fort where troops are stationed) for the United States of America (USA).
 In December 1860, South Carolina announced its secession from the Union (USA).
 This action initiated a standoff between the military forces of the Union and the rebellious forces of South Carolina.
-Major Robert Anderson of NYC was the commanding officer of nearby Fort Moultrie, but “deemed the Fort untenable by his small force, evacuated it, and raised the” flag above Fort Sumter, Dec.
+Major Robert Anderson, of NYC , born in Kentucky (a Confederate State) was the commanding officer of nearby Fort Moultrie, but “deemed the Fort untenable by his small force, evacuated it, and raised the” flag above Fort Sumter, Dec.
 27, 1860.

 Prior to the outbreak of hostilities, the newspapers of NYC published daily reports of the growing tensions between the USA and the states seeking to secede to become the Confederate States of America.
 Major Anderson’s wife, Mrs. Eba Anderson, was not in good health and desperately sought to travel to Fort Sumter to be with her husband.

-Knowing the perils she would face, Mrs. Anderson sought out the major’s most trusted confidant and loyal officer, to accompany her on the trip; Patrolman Peter Hart, of the Metropolitan Police Department of the City of New York.
+Knowing the perils she would face, Mrs. Anderson sought out the Major’s most trusted confidant and loyal friend, to accompany her on the trip; Patrolman Peter Hart, of the Metropolitan Police Department of the City of New York, who was appointed as a Patrolman on January 26, 1860.
 Hart immediately agreed to escort her to Fort Sumter.
 Hart was no stranger to war, having served gallantly in the Mexican-American War (1846-1848) as an enlisted First Sergeant in the United States Army under Major Anderson.

-Both Peter Hart and Robert Anderson were members of Masonic Lodges in NYC.
+Both Peter Hart and Robert Anderson were Freemasons and members of Masonic Lodges in NYC, and NJ, respectively.

 On January 7, 1861, against the advice of her doctors, they began their journey and arrived in Charleston, forty-eight hours later.
 Before Hart was allowed to continue on the last leg of the journey, a boat ride to Fort Sumter, he had to swear to Confederate troops that he would be a non-combatant.
 Major Anderson was pleased to see his wife and his old aide, Sergeant Hart.

 On April 12, 1861, President Abraham Lincoln announced that he intended to reinforce Fort Sumter with manpower and supplies.
 This resulted in the initiation of a thirty-four hour siege by Confederate General P.G.T.
-Beauregard on Fort Sumter.
+Beauregard, of South Carolina, on Fort Sumter.
 The first shots of the Civil War had been fired.
+April 12, 1861, is one of those days that live in infamy.
+The Civil War had begun.

 During the exchange of fire, the 33-star flag, was struck by Confederate fire nine times.
-At 12:40 pm, the ninth ball struck the flag’s mast, causing it and the flag to fall to the ground amongst the burning embers and hot metal.
+At 12:40 pm, on April 13th, the ninth ball struck the flag’s mast, causing it and the flag to fall to the ground amongst the burning embers and hot metal.

 Source: nps.gov